mhoennig/hs.hsadmin.ng/doc/rbac.md

         SELECT DISTINCT target.*
           FROM customer AS target
           JOIN queryAccessibleObjectUuidsOfSubjectIds(
-                'view', 'customer', currentSubjectsUuids()) AS allowedObjId
+                'SELECT, 'customer', currentSubjectsUuids()) AS allowedObjId
             ON target.uuid = allowedObjId;

 This view cannot is not updatable automatically,